marizethpb/ETL-Monitoring-Report/README.md

   <img width="630" alt="Overview" src="https://github.com/marizethpb/ETL-Monitoring-Report/assets/79640443/398abad3-f08a-41d2-81dc-64571fe5d280">

       Drilldown Pages include:
          a.
-Outliers drilldown - see what BUs have unusual starting time and duration.
+Outliers drilldown - see what BUs have unusual starting time and duration and their deviation to normal duration.
          b.
-SLA Compliance drilldown - see how compliant the ETL is to SLA by showing the number times from past month that the entire ETL and business units met/meet the SLA.
+SLA Compliance drilldown - see how compliant the ETL is to SLA by showing the number times from past month that the entire ETL and business units met/missed the SLA.

   3. Business Unit Drilldown - get down to specifics of ETL for a business unit